Output Section - Stored Energy or QL

 • This feature allows the filter designer to optimize designs with respect to power handling.

 • It is possible to specify the load returnloss in the QL graph, whereby the axes values are scaled correspondingly.
 The values are scaled assuming worst case phase conditions between filter and load.
+When a return loss is entered in the

-• The curve values can be read out by moving the mouse cursor around in the plot
+• The curve values can be read out by moving the mouse cursor around in the plot or by placing marker lines.

 • CMS pinpoints the resonator(s) where break-down will occur first and also the corresponding stored energy.